 Full-time focus on a singular goal: We would like to identify individuals that are seeking to dedicate themselves full-time to a singular effort.
 They may be pursuing this work in a professional capacity currently and are looking to embark on a new chapter in their career, or have a personal passion to which they would like to dedicate themselves more fully.
 We recognize that accomplished innovators and big thinkers may be involved in a variety of efforts and, in this case, we would expect them to be mobilizing a full-time leader or team dedicated to the effort.

-Outsized ambition, passion, and commitment to transform a field: We are seeking to support exceptional leaders that are pursuing transformative ideas which create a new solution, define a new market, or ideally do both.
-They may demonstrate a new paradigm, challenge prevailing narratives or assumptions, or have the potential to shift or redirect a field or sector.
-They also may be less likely to be initially funded by others, since they may not be working in a defined program area or are perceived as too risky.
+Outsized ambition, passion, and commitment to transform a field: We are seeking to support exceptional leaders that are pursuing transformative ideas which create a new solution, define a new market, or ideally do both; they may demonstrate a new paradigm, challenge prevailing narratives or assumptions, or have the potential to shift or redirect a field or sector.
 It is likely that such transformational leaders are working across or at the intersection of disciplines or fields.

-Supporting leaders where funding is the gating item to unleash their focus on an effort that they otherwise might not have pursued
+Supporting leaders for whom funding is the gating item to unleash their focus on an effort that they otherwise might not pursue

 Supporting an extraordinary leader at the moment when an idea moves to action